MakeSchool-Tutorials/ecommerce-tutorial/P06-Styling-Moods-Display/content.md

 Now all that’s left to do is style each item as a card.
 We can add a border on each div so it will look like a card.

-Earlier in Chapter 4, when we were making each div using the for loop, we gave it a class name of ‘item’.
-We can use this class name to style the div.
+Earlier in Chapter 4, when we were making each `div` using the `for` loop, we gave it a class name of `item`.
+We can use this class name to style the `div`.

 >[action]
+>
 > Add this to your `styles.css` file below the code you've written so far
 >
 ```css